-UNICOR adopted Lean Six Sigma (LSS) as its standard methodology for process improvement.
-In fact a new Corporate Improvement Branch was established in 2009, dedicated to positive organizational change, applying LSS methods.
-It is believed that this initiative will set the corporation on a solid course to become more profitable, realize improved production and delivery turnarounds, reduce inventories, and promote increased customer satisfaction.
+UNICOR adopted Lean Six Sigma (LSS) as its standard methodology for operations process improvement.
+A new Quality Improvement Branch was established in 2009, dedicated to positive organizational change, applying LSS methods.
+This initiative set the corporation on a solid course to become more profitable, realize improved production and delivery turnarounds, reduce inventories, and to promote increased customer satisfaction.